-- 3. Post-programming, fourth graders were over 4 times more likely to give a correct definition of college.
+- 2. Post-programming, fourth graders were almost 3 times more likely to give a correct definition of college.
 (PEAK's definition: College is any education after high school graduation).
-Before the outreach, only 5% of fourth graders correctly defined college; after the outreach, 24% were able to give the full correct definition.
-However, it must be noted that this percentage of correct answers post-programming was far lower than any other previous year of data collection (70.8 % in 2012-13; 62.5% in 2013-14; 69% in 2014-15; 56.2% in 2105-16).
-This significant aberration could possibly be due to variation in grading correct answers this past year.
-(Graph 4b) - 4.
+Before outreach, only 6.3% of fourth graders correctly defined college; after the outreach, 17.3% were able to give the full correct definition.
+However, it must be noted that this percentage of correct answers post-programming was again lower than any other previous year of data collection (70.8 % in 2012-13; 62.5% in 2013-14; 69% in 2014-15; 56.2% in 2015-16; 24.1% 2016-17).
+This aberration could be due to variation in grading correct answers the past two years.
+(Graph 4b) - 3.
 College and Money Savvy Wildcat programming continues to evidence gains in the acquisition of the targeted college terms, but increases were once again not as large as they have been in the first three years of data collection.
-As a part of the nine-week curriculum and reinforced by a special workbook, fourth graders learn eight college vocabulary words (degree, Associate's, Bachelor's, campus, professor, major, intramural, scholarship).
-In addition, three other college vocabulary words are considered correct on this survey (mascot, laboratory, dormitory).
-Prior to PEAK, 78% of the students could not list a single target college vocabulary word.
-Post PEAK, over a third of the students could name four or more vocabulary words and 72% could name at least one.
-(Graph 4c) Disappointingly, this year just over 28% of the fourth graders at the end of the outreach did not list a single target vocabulary word.
+Fourth graders learn eight college vocabulary words (degree, Associate's, Bachelor's, campus, professor, major, intramural, and scholarship).
+In addition, three other college vocabulary words are considered correct on this survey (mascot, laboratory, and dormitory).
+Prior to PEAK, 79% of the students could not list a single target college vocabulary word.
+Post PEAK, over a third of the students could name four or more vocabulary words and 70% could name at least one.
+(Graph 4c) Disappointingly, this year just over 29% of the fourth graders at the end of the outreach did not list a single target vocabulary word.
 For the first three years (2012-2015) of data collection, typically fewer than 20% of the students could NOT name a single targeted college vocabulary term at the end of the outreach.
-That percentage crept up last year to 32% of the students not being able to name a target college vocabulary term and this year it was 28%. - 5.
+That percentage crept up to an average of 30% of the students not being able to name a target college vocabulary term over the past three years. - 4.
 As in the past, of all learning outcomes, fourth graders demonstrated the most significant gains in the acquisition of the targeted financial literacy terms.
 Through a game and specific lesson plans, the fourth graders learn about the four money management skills of save, spend, donate and invest.
-Prior to the programming, less than 2% of the surveyed students could name three or more money management skills.
-After the outreach, nearly 86% could name three or more, an all-time record.
-(Graph 4d) - 6.
+Prior to the programming, 2% of the surveyed students could name three or more money management skills.
+After the outreach, over 84% could name three or more.
+This is down about 2% from last year which was an all-time record.
+(Graph 4d) - 5.
 Fourth graders are taught that there are four very important school habits that they need to continue to practice and work at in order to be ready for college.
-The PEAK "College-Going Behaviors" are: Reading, Completing Homework, Completing In-Class Work and Attendance.
+The PEAK "College-Going Behaviors" are: Reading, Completing Homework, Completing In-Class Work, and Attendance.
 Prior to PEAK programming, less than 1% of the fourth graders could identify two or more of these targeted behaviors.
-Post PEAK, 74% could name two or more.
-Nearly 57% of the students named all four college-going behaviors.
+Post PEAK, 75% could name two or more and nearly 57% of the students named all four college-going behaviors.
 (Graph 4e)